-Stage 1: It turned off my mood instantly.
-I was desperately trying not to be in bad mood that unknowingly made me hate Ashi.
-“I just hate her!
-Who the heck she thinks she is!
-Rather, she should watch herself before pointing finger to me.
-She doesn’t even qualify to judge me!
-For judging me, she has to know me well which she doesn’t!”
+Stage 1: I instantly lost my mood.
+I was desperately trying not to be angry, but it made me hate Ashi unintentionally.
+“I just can’t stand her!
+Who does she think she is?
+She should watch herself before judging me.
+She doesn’t even know me well enough to do that!”

-Stage 3: In the mean time, I figured out the context.
-It was a joke that I cracked the previous night and apparently nobody got the joke and thought it was rude.
+Stage 3: I figured out the context.
+It was a joke I cracked the previous night, but nobody got it and thought it was rude.
 “Poor people!
-I should not make any sarcastic comment around them, they can’t appreciate my sense of humour.”
+I shouldn’t make sarcastic comments around them; they can’t appreciate my sense of humor.”

-Stage 4: This is the final stage, where halo appears over my head.
-After this much of overthinking and over-analysis I finally give up on hating that person or feeling bad about myself.
-Nobody is perfect, neither am I. Although Ashi knows me for a short period of time and I think I haven’t opened up much in front of her, I should see if I can really work on it.
-It’s not because I want to shut her mouth, rather it’s for my personal growth.
-Even if I can’t be everybody’s favourite but as long as I’m getting better, I think it’s okay!
+Stage 4: This is the final stage, where a halo appears over my head.
+After so much overthinking and analysis, I finally give up hating that person or feeling bad about myself.
+Nobody is perfect—neither am I. Although Ashi has known me for only a short time and I haven’t opened up much to her, I should see if I can work on it.
+It’s not to shut her mouth but for my personal growth.
+Even if I can’t be everyone’s favorite, as long as I’m getting better, it’s OK!